 Paracelsus was a contemporary of Leonardo da Vinci, Michelangelo and the great humanist Erasmus.
 Modern lovers of Renaissance art and experimentation might be tempted to think that Paracelsus lived at a wonderful time, but in fact, for most Europeans, the times were fairly horrible — even more horrible than what Europe had witnessed during much of the Middle Ages.
 Warfare was on the rise, both in scale and frequency, fueled in part by religious strife of the Reformation.
 Protestants, who scorned the superstitious notions of Catholics, introduced demons of their own, and frightened their newly acquired flocks into submission.
 Old, familiar social structures were crumbling, and new, frightening diseases were sweeping across the continent.
 The threat of famine was ever-present.
 Life spans were short and often painful, and doctors could do little more than draw blood and exact a fee.
 Paracelsus himself was a doctor who often clashed with others in his profession.

 Despite his own pseudoscientific beliefs, Paracelsus did challenge many notions of the time, especially the age-old belief in humors.
 Blood, phlegm, black bile and yellow bile drove health and personality, doctors maintained, and an excess of one of these humors caused illness.
 People with an excess of blood were sanguine: cheerful, healthy, able to work hard, but not necessarily the sharpest tools in the shed.
 People with an excess of yellow bile were choleric: skinny, jaundiced, and prone to sudden outbursts.
 Those with lots of phlegm were (naturally) phlegmatics: calm — so calm they were almost too lazy to scratch themselves.
 Those with too much black bile were melancholics: depressed, but great poets.
 One solution to fix one's "complexion" was diet.
 Another was bleeding.
 Paracelsus disdained this idea, and offered the novel suggestion that illnesses can arise from outside the body.
 He pioneered chemotherapy, the treatment of disease with chemical medicines.
 (Regrettably, his medicine cabinet included mercury, antimony and even sulfuric acid.)
 Perhaps more importantly, Paracelsus recognized that the body could often do a good job of healing itself.
 While other healers ground eggshells into oozing wounds, he advocated keeping the wound clean and otherwise leaving it alone.
-Compared to modern techniques of surgery and antibiotics, this might not have been hugely successful, but compared to ground eggshells, it was pretty good.
+Compared to modern techniques of surgery and antibiotics, this might not have been hugely successful, but compared to ground eggshells, it was progress.
+Centuries before the widespread use of anesthesia, he discovered that ether could render people unconscious.
 Not surprisingly, a considerable demand developed for Paracelsian medicine.

 Besides a healer, Paracelsus was an alchemist, one who tried to transmute one kind of substance into another.
-The most popular application of this was to turn a metal such as lead into gold.
+He argued, for instance, that immersing a ruby in red oil would, in time, improve its quality so much that it could emit light.
+The most popular application of alchemy was to turn a metal such as lead into gold.
 That didn't interest Paracelsus so much as its potential medicinal uses, though he played along with the occasional request to try to make gold out of something less valuable.
 He believed all substances were made of three essential parts: volatile (Mercury), inflammable (Sulphur), and saline (Salt).
 Despite pseudoscientific ideas of their own, later savants, including Robert Boyle, refuted Paracelsus.

 Part of what raged in Paracelsus must have been a kind of guilt hard to relate to today.
 Medieval philosophy had long held that it wasn't man's place to question the workings of God or nature; to do so was to try placing oneself above the divine.
 Paracelsus constantly tried to understand nature, but guilt over this may have eaten away at him.
 The famous psychiatrist Carl Jung hypothesized that this inner conflict drove Paracelsus into a recurring behavior pattern: (1) arrive in a new place, (2) earn accolades, (3) enjoy accolades, and (4) initiate self-destruction.
 A classic example occurred in the town of Basel (or Basle).
 Paracelsus showed up and wooed plenty of prospective students.
 Then he gave a lecture to local doctors, promising beforehand that the lecture would uncover the "greatest of medical secrets."
 The secret turned out to be his belief that the process of digestion was the ultimate form of alchemy.
-He chose to illustrate his talk with a pan brimming with a foul-smelling, steaming pile of pedagogical aid.
+He chose to illustrate his talk with a pan brimming with a steaming pile of stinky pedagogical aid.
 The enraged doctors stormed out of the hall as he shouted after them, "If you will not hear the mysteries of putrefactive fermentation, you are unworthy of the name of physicians!"
-After other controversies in the town, including reputedly tossing a text by the Persian polymath ibn Sina (Avicenna) into a bonfire, Paracelsus finally saw fit to move on.
+After other controversies in the town, including reputedly tossing a text by the Persian polymath ibn Sina (Avicenna) into a bonfire and telling onlookers they should ignore "little books of men," Paracelsus finally saw fit to move on.
 It wasn't the only time he left a town and plenty of dry-eyed townspeople behind him.
-(In Salzburg, he nearly got himself hanged in a peasant uprising.)
+In Salzburg, he nearly got himself hanged in a peasant uprising.